Linaro/website/_pages/downloads.md

               - title:
                     size: h3
                     text: Releases
+                text_content:
                     text: >
                         Releases is the main repository for Linaro code that has been tested and released.
 It is possible to navigate down through this site to find code if you know what you are looking for, but we recommend you use the links below for our most popular downloads.
                 buttons:
                     - title: View Releases
                       url: https://releases.linaro.org/